-Variables (or assigned values) are any value or data that has been assigned and is now stored in the coding and then executed in the merge process of your templates.
-They can be called many times and unlike the standard xplan data you call (which is immutable) your variables can be changed, updated and modified – they are dynamic and fluid.
+Variables are any value or piece data that has been assigned – and is now stored in the coding and then executed in the merge process of your templates.
+They are defined in the coded template themselves which means unlike the data you call from xplan which is immutable your variables are dynamic and can be changed, updated or overwritten.

-The item to the left of the equals sign is the variable name, in our example above our variable is named ‘numbers’.
-To the right of the equals sign is our data or value, in this case the number 100.
+The item to the left of the equals sign is the variable name, in our example above our variable is called ‘numbers’.
+To the right of the equals sign is our data or value, in this case the number ‘100’.

 <:let number1 = 10:>

-So this variable is cleanly and aptly named ‘total_net_income’ and can now be recalled and conditioned any time throughout my document reducing repetitive calculations and making parts easier to read:
+This variable is cleanly and aptly named “total_net_income” and can now be called and utilised any time throughout my document to reduce repetition coding and calculations but also make the overall coded document easier to read:

-You can imagine how clunky the full net income calculation would be if used in that sentence but by using a variable our conditioning and our sentences were all cleaner and easier to read most importantly though we can call and use that net_total_income again and again in the same document.
+You can imagine how clunky the full net income calculation would be if used in that sentence but by using a variable, our conditioning and our sentences are all cleaner and easier to read.
+Most importantly though we can call and use that “total_net_income” again and again throughout the template.

-- The variable name in play is ‘clientName’.
-It is labelled clearly and obviously so you and anyone else will know its a variable for clients name.
-Note: Variables are case sensitive.
+- We’ve defined a variable named “clientName“.
+Best of all it’s labelled clearly and obviously so you – and anyone else – will know its a variable for clients name.

 - Its a lot quicker and easier to type clientName than it is the full code and conditioning above each time.

-- We defined clientName initially as $client.first_name because a) for individuals there will always be a first name b) if theres no preferred name this is the name we want to show.
+- We defined initially declared clientName with a value of $client.first_name because a) for individuals there will always be a first name b) if there’s no preferred name this is the name we want to show.

 - Only if there is a preferred name will our variable be overwritten to show preferred name, otherwise it will stay as first name.